-DECLASSIFIED You will be interested to know that the Laboratories has acquired a considerable amount of valuable information as as result of its contacts with the Office of Technical Services which were instituted last summer.
-This is in no small measure due to the friendly and cooperative attitude which we have encountered in our relations with your Office and for which we are most appreciative.
-We plan to continue sending Dr. Blanchard to Wash-ington, as a representative of the Western Electric Company as well as the Laboratories, where he will keep in touch with the literature that is coming from abroad as well as from various sources in this country.
-He has found the Office of Technical Services very helpful in his search for reports on subjects which are of special interest to the Western Elec-tric Company and to the Laboratories.
-It appears to us that your organization is proceeding nost competently with the accomplishment of its objectives and we wish you further success in this program which is of such significance to American industry.
-NARA RG 40, Entry UD-75, Box 24, Folder Bell System Very truly yours, Authority NND968018 /s/ O. E. Buckley President Figure 6.98: Examples of technology transfer to AT&T Bell Laboratories NARA RG 40, Entry UD-75, Boxes 24 and 58].
+You will be interested to know that the Laboratories has acquired a considerable amount of valuable information as a result of its contacts with the Office of Technical Services which were instituted last summer.
+This is in no small measure due to the friendly and cooperstive attitude which we have encountered in our relations with your Office and for which we are most appreciative.
+We plan to continue sending Dr. Blanchard to Washington, as a representative of the Western Electric Company as well as the Laboratories, where he will keep in touch with the literature that is coming from abroad as well as from various sources in this country.
+He has found the Office of Technical Services very helpful in his search for reports on subjects which are of special interest to the Western Electric Company and to the Laboratories.
+It appears to us that your organization is proceeding most competently with the accomplishment of its objectives and we wish you further success in this program which is of such significance to American industry.
+NARA RG 40, Entry UD-75, Box 24, Folder Bell System DECLASSIFIED Authority NND 968618 Very truly yours, /s/ O. H. Buckley President Figure 6.99: Examples of technology transfer to AT&T Bell Laboratories [NARA RG 40, Entry UD-75, Boxes 24 and 58].
+6.5.
+SOLID STATE PHYSICS AND MICROELECTRONICS